 Compared to colorful western style jellies, Yokan might seem a bit dated and rather boring.
 However it is absolutely one of the best treats when enjoyed with matcha; the sweet taste of azuki and bitter taste of matcha complements each other perfectly.

-How To Make Mizu Yokan (Red Bean Jelly) 水ようかんの作り方
+Watch How To Make Mizu Yokan (Red Bean Jelly) 水ようかんの作り方

 Mizu yokan with delightful chestnut inside red bean jelly, this easy and chilled Japanese sweet is perfect to enjoy on hot days.